biozzyn/handroanthus-variant-analysis/README.md

 ### Prerequisites

-Please see the Install section of [IGGMC](https://bitbucket.org/rokhsar-lab/gbs-analysis) repository to get information on how to obtain the necessary code and configure your local system to run analysis 1 & 2 in this pipeline.
+Please see the Installation section of [IGGMC](https://bitbucket.org/rokhsar-lab/gbs-analysis) repository to get information on how to obtain the necessary code and configure your local system to run analysis 1 & 2 in this pipeline.

 Additionaly, the analyst should observe that all the required softwares are accessible via the user's PATH environment variable.
 For the GATK, SNPEff, PICARD programs we used the following entries in our Bash startup file ``.bashrc``